aleksati/dataset-sonification-with-web-audio/README.md

-# Creative Data Visualization and Sonification in a Web Browser
+# Creative Dataset Visualization and Sonification in a Web Browser

 Welcome!
 Here you will find all the necessary files and information to join our creative data visualization and sonification workshop, held in collaboration with the Digital Scholarship Days at the University of Oslo.